davosmith/moodle-uploadpdf/README.txt

-* To position the items on the template, upload an example PDF coversheet (using the bottom form) then type in the position you want to place the PDF (x position, y position, in pixels)
+* To position the items on the template, upload an example PDF coversheet (using the bottom form) then type in the position you want to place the PDF (x position, y position, in pixels).
+  Alternatively, click on the coversheet image to set the position of that template item.

 * When you are finished, save any items you have changed, then close the window.
 The list of templates on the 'settings'